Average

 What is S.f.
 County Opportunity (hilltop)'s MySchoolScout rating?

 S.f.
-County Opportunity (hilltop) has a composite rating of 7.5 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+County Opportunity (hilltop) has a current MySchoolScout rating of 6.5 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 Is S.f.
 County Opportunity (hilltop) a charter school?